AdaCore/training_material/courses/gnatdas/cover_030_advanced_topics.rst

        ``gnatcov instrument -Psdc.gpr --projects=sdc --projects=io --level=stmt``

 ----------------------------------------------
-Indicating Units of Interest within Projects
+Indicating Units of Interest Within Projects
 ----------------------------------------------

 * By default, all units within project(s) of interest are considered *units of interest*